-Dr. Michael M. Gottesman, Deputy Director for Intramural Research serves as the Institutional Official for the NIH Intramural Research Program and delegates his daily oversight responsibilities to the Director, OACU.
+Dr. Nina Schor, Deputy Director for Intramural Research, serves as the Institutional Official (IO) for the NIH Intramural Research Program (IRP) and delegates the daily oversight responsibilities to the Director, OACU.
 Twenty-five of 30 NIH components use animals in their intramural research programs.
-The ACU programs are directly overseen by an Institute or Center (IC) ACUC, and their program is directed by a senior veterinarian, the Animal Program Director (APD).
+The ACU programs are directly overseen by an Institute, Center, or Office (ICO) ACUC, and their program is directed by a senior veterinarian, the Animal Program Director (APD).
 In the conduct of their research, the scientific staff, ACUCs and APDs are responsible to the Institutional Official.
-The Animal Research Advisory Committee (ARAC), comprised mainly of the ACUC Chairs, meets monthly to discuss trans-NIH topics, develop trans-IC guidance and policy, and to provide advice to the Institutional Official.
-All components of the intramural NIH ACU program are accredited by AAALAC, International which is a private, nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.
+The Animal Research Advisory Committee (ARAC), comprised mainly of the IC ACUC Chairs, meets regularly to discuss NIH-wide topics, to develop trans-IC guidance and policy, and to provide advice to the IO.
+All components of the intramural NIH ACU program are accredited by AAALAC, International, a private, nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.

-OACU administers the NIH intramural program of Animal Care and Use via managing the IRP Animal Welfare Assurance and programs of compliance with the following laws, regulations, standards and policies:
+OACU administers the NIH intramural program of Animal Care and Use through managing the IRP’s OLAW Animal Welfare Assurance and other programs of compliance with the following laws, regulations, standards and policies:

 - Public Health Service Policy on Humane Care and Use of Laboratory Animals (PHS Policy)

 - USDA Animal Welfare Act and its implementing regulations (9CFR Chp 1, SubChp A, Animal Welfare)

 - U.S. Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research and Training

 - Guide for the Care and Use of Laboratory Animals (Guide)